seap-udea/fargopy/README.md

 > **NOTE**: As you may see the default directory where FARGO3D is download is `~/` and the name of the directory is `fargo3d`.
 You may change this by setting the configuration variables `FP_FARGO3D_BASEDIR` or `FP_FARGO3D_PACKDIR` brefore downloading the package.

-## Minimal usage
+## Quickstart

 Here we will illustrate the minimal commands you may run to test the package.
-A more detail Quickstart guide can be found in [this file]().
+A more detailed set of examples can be found in [this file](EXAMPLES.md).

 For this example we will assume that you already have a set of FARGO3D simulation results.
 You may download a precomputed set of results prepared by the developers of `FARGOpy` using the command: